 Read Full Review: Asus ROG Strix XG258Q

 This 24.5-inch screen will help you achieve impeccable performance with its low input lag of 3ms and six levels of response time overdrive.
-Its ultra-low blue light technology, certified by TUV Rheinland of Germany, has four filter settings to optimize eye protection.
-The product’s peak luminance is 400 nits.
-Meanwhile, its versatile stand allows the TN monitor to be raised to 100mm, tilted between -5 to 20 degrees, and rotated 90 degrees.
+This 240Hz monitor’s ultra-low blue light technology, certified by TUV Rheinland of Germany, has four filter settings to optimize eye protection.
+The eye care technology also does good to ensure flicker-free backlighting.
+The product’s peak luminance or maximum brightness is 400 nits.
+Meanwhile, its versatile stand allows the TN panel monitor to be raised to 100mm, tilted between -5 to 20 degrees, and rotated 90 degrees.

 ROG Strix comes with a DisplayWidget software that allows you to customize your settings and presets.
 It has plenty of connectivity options, including a DisplayPort 1.2, HDMI 2.0, and HDMI 1.4 slots, as well as a dual USB 3.0 hub.
 G-Sync can work on this unit via DisplayPort only, provided that it’s GTX 10 series or newer.
 That means that the best Xbox games are going to look and perform flawlessly.
 If you prefer to use a PC over the best gaming console, this monitor will be just as good.
 Much like ASUS’s Rog Swift.
 The Asus Rog Swift pg258q or the HP Omen is great, but they may not be what you need.